bootstrapworld/curriculum/lessons/correlations/langs/en-us/slides.md

 {layout="Launch"}
 # Correlations have _Form_

-But those analyses tell us nothing about the _relationship_ between animals' ages and weights.
+But those analyses tell us nothing about the **relationship** between animals' ages and weights.

-In order to understand such relationships, we have to expand our view from a one column to two.
+In order to understand such relationships, we have to expand our view from one column to two.

-This goes hand-in-hand with expanding our display from a 1-dimensional histogram or box-plot to a 2-dimensional scatter plot.
+This goes hand-in-hand with expanding our display **from a 1-dimensional histogram or box-plot to a 2-dimensional scatter plot.**

 <!--